libriscv/libriscv/README.md

 _libriscv_ is a RISC-V emulator that is highly embeddable and configurable.
 This project is intended to be included in a CMake build system, and should not be installed anywhere.
 There are several CMake options that control RISC-V extensions and how the emulator behaves.

+The emulator has a binary translation mode that has currently only been tested on Linux, but the performance should be good enough with just enabling experimental + icache.

 While this emulator has a focus on performance, one higher priority is the ability to map any memory anywhere with permissions, custom fault handlers and such things.
 This allows you to take the memory of one machine and map it into another, and does have a slight performance penalty compared to an emulator that can only have sequential memory.

 Instruction counting is used to limit the time spent executing code and can be used to prevent infinite loops.
 It can also help keep frame budgets for long running background scripting tasks as running out of instructions simply halts execution, and it can be resumed from where it stopped.